wangziqi2013/wangziqi2013.github.io/_posts/2020-06-21-skewed-tlb.markdown

 more decoding and tag comparison operations are performed.
 (Thoughts: If we partition sets into different banks, and use a hash function that can scatter the hash result into different banks with high probablity, then we can still probe these banks in parallel. )

+In the last proposal, indices bits are not extracted from the lowest bits of the page number of each size class, which causes problem if the low page number bits of small pages are actually page offset bits in larger pages.
+Instead, the index bits are extracted from a static set of bits, which are aligned to the lowest bits of the page number for the largest size class.
+This way, the index bits are independent from the size class, which can be determined before the size class is known.
+The drawback of this approach,